signalfx/integrations/collectd/README.md

 ##### Note: Uninstalling from Mac OS X

-When the [installer script](#most-popular-install-with-shell-script) installs the SignalFx collectd agent on a Mac OS X system, an `uninstall.sh` script is laid down in the directory `/usr/local/share/collectd`.
+When the install script installs the SignalFx collectd agent on a Mac OS X system, an `uninstall.sh` script is laid down in the directory `/usr/local/share/collectd`.
 Run this script with administrative privileges to remove collectd and all related configuration from the host.
 Run the script with `–help` option for detailed instructions, including how to perform a dry run and keep configuration in place after uninstalling.

 #### Additional installation options